TheWatcher/webperl/mdfiles/structure.md

 set of templates is arranged in its own theme directory - you will generally need to provide at least the  'default' template directory.</dd>
 </dl>

+A copy of this structure may be found in the `supportfiles/webapp` directory.